 Rating valuations are assigned to every property in New Zealand and updated every three years.
 Councils use Rating Values as one component in apportioning rates.

-The Rating Valuation Roll for the Hauraki District has been revised as at 1 July 2018 by Quotable Value Limited as the Councils Valuation Service provider.
+The Rating Valuation Roll for the Hauraki District has been revised as at 1 September 2021 by Quotable Value Limited as the Council's Valuation Service provider.
+The new rating valuations will not affect rating calculations until 1 July 2022

 What are Rating Valuations Used For?